-Global cruising is within reach for the owners of Scout.
-The new Hakvoort set off on her initial set of sea trials last week.
-We finally have a good look at the nearly completed megayacht.
+Global cruising is within reach for the owners of Hakvoort’s Scout.
+The megayacht set out on her initial set of sea trials last week.
+We finally have a good look at the nearly completed project.
 Scout, built for cruising to distant shores, emerged into the public eye a few weeks before the holidays last year.
+However,

 Springtime next year likely can’t come soon enough for the owners of Scout.
 Their long-awaited, super-size superyacht slipped out of Hakvoort’s build shed this weekend.
 At 209 feet (63.72 meters), Scout is the Dutch yard’s biggest build to date.
 Due to her height, Scout can’t be completed within that shed.
 Therefore, she moved to Amsterdam